openpolitics/manifesto/health.md

 The NHS will not deny care to anyone for any reason, regardless of legal status, economic status, or nationality (for further details, see ["Do I Treat This Immigrant?"](http://doitreatthisimmigrant.com/)).

+## Alternative Medicine

+All "alternative medicine" treatments currently paid for under the NHS will be immediately defunded, subject to proof that the treatment(s) work.
+As these treatments currently have no scientific evidence in favour of their efficiacy, they should be considered a waste of taxpayer money, given the very real potential that NHS funding is going towards treatments that don't help the patient receiving the treatment.

 ## Maternity

 A "maternity package" of useful items for newborn babies (similar to [the one offered in Finland](http://www.kela.fi/web/en/maternitypackage)) will be provided free to charge to mothers who register for NHS antenatal care before the end of the fourth month of pregnancy.